jupyterlab/jupyterlab/tutorial/patterns.md

 `IIterator`, and `ReadonlyArray` (an interface defined by TypeScript).

 Prefer an `Array` for:
-- A and that is meant to be mutable.
+- A value that is meant to be mutable.

 Prefer a `ReadonlyArray`
 - A return value is the result of a newly allocated array, to avoid the